VegaStack/engg-producthunt-scraper/README.md

 ### Common Issues

-**Extension not working on Product Hunt pages**
+**Extension not working on ProductHunt pages**
-- Ensure you're on a valid Product Hunt leaderboard page
+- Ensure you're on a valid ProductHunt leaderboard page
 - Check that the extension is enabled in `chrome://extensions/`
 - Try refreshing the page and clicking the extension again